cainam/home-cluster-deployment/ansible/README.md

 solution: a combination of dynamic variables and a stack of them ensures that a build within a build can be performed

 ### new node
-- populate /boot partition with copy and root from stage3
+- populate /boot partition with copy and root from stage3-arm64-openrc
+- /boot/cmdline.txt => update root=PARTUUID from  lsblk -o NAME,UUID,PARTUUID /dev/sdf, set /etc/conf.d/hostname to FQDN and define FQDN in /etc/hosts
-- modify root password, authorized_keys, create net.end0 link net.lo and enable sshd and net.end0 in /etc/runlevel/default
+- configure end0 in /etc/conf.d/net, authorized_keys, create net.end0 link net.lo and enable sshd and net.end0 in /etc/runlevel/default => boot!
-- add /data to fstab and /boot by UUID=xxxx-xxxx
-- sync: /lib/modules and /lib/firmware and /var/db/repos/gentoo: rsync -a /var/db/repos/gentoo 10.10.10.23:/var/db/repos/
-- set hostname
-- set correct host entry in etc/hosts: echo "10.10.10.23 k8s-3-int.adm13 k8s-3-int" >> /etc/hosts
+- update UUID and PARTUUID in inventory file and if host to be installed is gentoo-build, remove this from the inventory
+- manage ssh keys and authorized_keys
+- run deploy gentoo ( to test: run without emerge option, then emerge --keep-going --verbose --update --deep --newuse --usepkg --ask --with-bdeps=y @world)
 - gluster: remove former bricks if any:  (for v in $(gluster vol list); do gluster vol heal $v info | grep k8s-3 | sed -e "s/^Brick/$v/g"; done) | while read v b;do (echo "y" | gluster vol remove-brick $v replica 2 $b force); done
-- Ansible: update inventory file: uuids and if host to be installed is gentoo-build, remove this from the inventory
+- gluster: gluster peer detach k8s-3-int.adm13 and gluster peer probe k8s-3-int.adm13
 - Emerge: missing binary packages can be created using e.g. quickpkg --include-config y lua
-- deploy gentoo / reboot / emerge manually etc. / from here to improve next time
 - next time: check why ca-certs are not updated
 - deploy k8s